 Fixed differences are sometimes used as a type of diagnostic trait for species.
 This means that each ‘species’ has genetic variants that are not shared at all with its closest relative species, and that these variants are so strongly under selection that there is no diversity at those loci.
 Often, fixed differences are considered a level above populations that differ by allelic frequency only as these alleles are considered ‘diagnostic’ for each species.

 An example of the difference between fixed differences and allelic frequency differences.
 In this example, we have 5 cats from 3 different species, sequencing a particular target gene.
 Within this gene, there are three possible alleles: T, A or G respectively.
-You’ll quickly notice that the allele is both unique to Species A and is present in all cats of that species (i.e. is fixed).
+You’ll quickly notice that the T allele is both unique to Species A and is present in all cats of that species (i.e. is fixed).
 This is a fixed difference between Species A and the other two.
-Alleles and G, however, are present in both Species B and C, and thus are not fixed differences even if they have different frequencies.
+Alleles A and G, however, are present in both Species B and C, and thus are not fixed differences even if they have different frequencies.

 To distinguish between the two, we often use the overall frequency of alleles in a population as a basis for determining how likely two individuals share an allele by random chance.
 If alleles which are relatively rare in the overall population are shared by two individuals, we expect that this similarity is due to family structure rather than population history.
 By factoring this into our relatedness estimates we can get a more accurate overview of how likely two individuals are to be related using genetic information.